 Recipe by: Aubrey

-“Direct from Spain, this recipe is simple and delicious.
+“Direct from Spain.
+This recipe is simple and delicious.
 For this recipe, it is convenient to have a hand mixer with chopping blades, a food processor, or a blender.
-This gazpacho can be garnished with minced vegetables and parsley, or with a little-crushed ice.”
+We can garnish this gazpacho with minced vegetables and parsley, or with a little-crushed ice.”

 - 8 cups cold water